 - The Velcro fasteners are small.

 Another disposable option is this multi-pack from Simple Solution.
 These are excellent options for containing liquid and solids.
-They come in various sizes, but for cats, we recommend XS, suitable for 15 to 18-inch waists.
+They come in various sizes, but for cats, I recommend an XS, suitable for 15 to 18-inch waists.

 The Simple Solution disposable diapers are super comfy.
 They feature stretchable fabric that hugs your furball just right and moves with them without feeling constrictive.